These Thoughtful Christmas Gifts Are Perfect for Kids!

 Hats, sunglasses, princess dresses, scarves and more all thrown into a box or trunk is like an imagination playground of all time!

 We made princess crowns one day, and my kids ONLY played with those for hours.

 Another day, we snagged a princess dress for $3 at a thrift store and my girls played princesses for several hours as well.
 This holiday season, give the gift of imagination!

 I have so many fun memories of growing up playing classic board games with my grandmother and brothers.

 We enjoyed so many laughs and I still love playing these games with my kids today!

-I give them stay up cards, get out of dinner clean-up cards, no chores day cards, free snack or drink cards etc.
+I give them stay up cards, get out of dinner clean-up cards, no chores day cards, free snacks or drink cards, etc.